loftwah/blog/src/content/blog/techdeck-academy.md

 **[Fork the Repository Now](https://github.com/loftwah/techdeck-academy)**

-Or if you prefer to wait for the fully-managed experience:
+Or if you prefer to wait for the fully-managed experience with TechDeck card integration:

 **[Join the Hosted Version Waitlist](https://techdeck.life/academy)**

+As the TechDeck website states: "Joining TechDeck Academy?
+Just link your GitHub profile – that's all we need!
+Academy members get an exclusive, enhanced TechDeck card.
+This dynamic card showcases your verified skills and learning progress directly from the Academy, visible only to those with a linked GitHub account."

 Either way, take the first step toward a more personalized, effective, and engaging learning experience today!
 With TechDeck Academy, you're not just learning technology, you're developing the practical skills that will set you apart in your career.